astrobin/astrobin/README.md

 AstroBin is composed by several components.
 The following paragraphs shortly describes what they are, what they do, and what their relationships are.

-### nginx
-The proxy server that sits in front of the app and forwards the requests.

 ### AstroBin app
 The actual main app.